lucamuscarnera/ComplexNetworkProject/README.md

 \phi(h_X(x),h_Y(y)) = 1 \iff (x,y) \in E^\* \ \ \forall x,y \in X \times Y
 $$

-Basically, we are assuming that exists a function that given two information packets return a probability of linkage.
+Basically, we are assuming that there exists a function that given two information packets return a probability of interaction.
 Apparently we aren't able to treat this problem.
 In fact we don't know either $h_X,h_Y$ nor $\phi$.
 Suppose now that both $\mathscr I_X$ and $\mathscr I_Y$ are isomorphic to euclidean spaces, which means that it suffices to have a finite number of real parameters to provide a full description of them.
 We make now a strong statement: since we are not directly able to describe $h_X$ and $h_Y$ we will describe them in terms of <b> action against objects in the two sets </b>.